Sets the standard for science production across the globe

 Horizon is produced by BBC Studios’ Science Unit and occupies an hour-long slot on BBC Two.
 Steve Crabtree (Child of Our Time, How to Build…, Shock & Awe: The Story of Electricity, Pain, Pus & Poison) is Series Editor and currently responsible for commissioning and delivering 15 films a year.
 Rob Liddell (Trust Me I’m a Doctor, The Sky at Night) is Horizon Series Producer.

-Horizon has a long running partnership with BBC Worldwide and a co-production deal with Discovery Science Channel.
+Horizon has a long running co-production deal with the Discovery Science Channel.